morgenstern89/morgenstern89.github.io/_posts/2022-02-07-front-end-dev.markdown

 **Goal: Connecting API endpoint to fetch data and render on UI.**

-This project was particularly challenging as it required to connect a weather API and also open-source image stock site.
-In this work, as the keyword entered into the search field, from the weather API, the climate information will be called and from the image stock, relevant picture will be displayed in the background.
+This project was particularly challenging as it required connecting a weather API and also an open-source image stock site.
+In this work, as the keyword is entered into the search field, from the weather API, the climate information will be called and from the image stock, a relevant picture will be displayed in the background.

 ## Technique
 - **API endpoint**: https://api.openweathermap.org
 - **Open-source image stock**: https://source.unsplash.com
 - **JavaScript** played a key role in this work.
-- Overall structure was written in **HTML** and stylized with **CSS**.
+- The overall structure was written in **HTML** and stylized with **CSS**.
 - The editor of choice was **Visual Studio Code**.
 - To ease the build, icons are referenced from **Font Awesome**.
 <img src="/assets/images/weatherapp.png" width=550>